Le Passage (album)

-Le Passage is the name of the second studio album recorded by French singer Jenifer Bartoli.
+Le Passage is the second studio album recorded by French singer Jenifer Bartoli.
 It was released on June 1, 2004 and contains the hit singles "Ma Révolution" and "Le Souvenir de ce jour".
 It became a top three album in France and Belgium (Wallonia).
 Famous artists such as Marc Levy, Calogero and Kyo participated in the writing of the record.

-This album allowed Jenifer to be awarded 'Best French Artist' at the MTV Europe Music Awards, on November 18, 2004.
+This album allowed Bartoli to be awarded 'Best French Artist' at the MTV Europe Music Awards, on November 18, 2004.
 In 2005, it also won a NRJ Music Awards in the category 'Francophone Album of the Year'.